 TheMinneapolis Armory is located in downtown Minneapolis, just a few blocks from U.S. Bank Stadium.

 Completed in 1936, the Armory was operated by the Minnesota National Guard until 1980.
-During this time it was used to run military drills, host concerts, political conventions and sporting events, including games for the Minnesota Lakers NBA team between 1947 and 1960, before the team moved to less awesome city.
+During this time it was used to run military drills, host concerts, political conventions and sporting events, including games for the Minneapolis Lakers NBA team between 1947 and 1960, before the team moved to a less awesome city.
 The Armory was added to the National Register of Historic Places in 1985.

 Places to Eat and Drink Near the Armory